AhmedSeemalK/Enterprise-Inference/ida/README.md

 Please choose an option (1, 2, or 3):
 > 2
 Follow the prompts to select the model you want to undeploy if model is not set in inference-config.cfg.
-If model is set in inference-config.cfg automation will proceed to remove the model.
+If model is set in inference-config.cfg AI Inference Deployment Suite will proceed to remove the model.
 `````